Vaalco books DOF Subsea for Gabon job

-As previously reported, the tanker arrived at a shipyard in Bahrain on schedule in late February 2022 to undergo the final modifications and certifications with sea trials expected to begin in late June before it is mobilized to Gabon.
+As previously reported, the tanker arrived at a shipyard in Bahrain on schedule in late February 2022 to undergo the final modifications and certifications with sea trials expected to begin in late June before being mobilised to Gabon.

 Vaalco has been ticking off the required boxes to set everything into motion, so that, this can be completed on time ever since a binding letter of intent (LOI) was signed in August 2021.
 The firm’s latest deal with DOF Subsea is another box that needs to be ticked off to successfully bring this project to life.

 George Maxwell, Vaalco’s Chief Executive Officer, commented: “We continue to progress forward with our field reconfiguration and FSO conversion at Etame, on time and within the capital guidance we previously provided.
 The FSO increases effective storage capacity by over 50 per cent and reduces costs by almost 50 per cent compared to the current FPSO.

 “We continue to estimate total capital conversion costs of $40 to $50 million gross ($26 to $32 million net to Vaalco), with annual projected operational cost savings of approximately $20 to $25 million gross per year ($13 to $16 million net to Vaalco) through 2030, giving the project a very attractive payback period of less than two and a half years.”